RosaleeKnight/study-notes/information-technology-terminology.md

 **RJ (registered jack):** A connector type for twisted pair cabling where telephone cabling uses an RJ-11 connector and network cabling uses an RJ-45 connector.

 **RJ-11:** Registered Jack 11, a two-pair (four-wire) plastic connector for the ends of twistedpair copper cabling.

+**RJ-45:** Registered Jack 45, a four-pair (eight-wire) plastic connector for the ends of twisted pair copper cabling.

+**rm:** A Linux command that deletes files and directories.

+**Rollback Plan:** A plan used with change control management to detail the steps to roll back a procedure if something goes wrong.

+**Rolling Upgrade:** A side-by-side upgrade process in which the newly decommissioned equipment becomes the next person’s upgrade, thus perpetuating the cycle until everything is upgraded.

+**root:** A Linux operating system super user account that is similar to the Administrator account on Windows operating systems.

+**Root Access:** A level of access to an operating system in which an end user can modify the operating system.

+**Root Cause:** The underlying reason for a system failure or outage of a system.

+**Root Server:** The DNS servers at the “core” of the Internet that hold information about the top-level domain name servers.

+**Rootkit:** A group of tools used to gain root level access to an operating system.

+**Router:** In networking, an intelligent connecting device that can send packets to the correct local area network segment to take them to their destination; link LAN segments at the Network layer of the OSI model for computer-to-computer communications.

+**Routing Tables:** Tables on a router that determine where the router will send packets on the network.

+**RPM Package Manager (RPM):** A package installation tool that was developed on the Red Hat Linux operating system, originally named Red Hat Package Manager.

+**RS-232:** Communication standard for communications over a serial connection where the term RS-232 is sometimes used synonymously with DB-9, although DB-9 is specifically a serial connector.